akpatro-github/PT100-AFE/README.md

 ## 3. PCB Design
-This PCB layout was designed in using [Autodesk Eagle](https://www.autodesk.in/products/eagle/overview).
+This PCB layout was designed using [Autodesk Eagle](https://www.autodesk.in/products/eagle/overview).
 For the components we have used [SparkFun Eagle Libraries](https://github.com/sparkfun/SparkFun-Eagle-Libraries).
 The footprints of the ICs(INA 826, Ref200) can be downloaded from the [Ultra Librarian](https://www.ultralibrarian.com/).

 ### 3.1.
 Electrical Schematic